WyattDilleyASI/testforge-ai/README.md

 - **Configurable port** — default `3000:3000`, easily placed behind nginx, Traefik, or a cloud load balancer

 > **Note:** Docker rebuilds wipe the container filesystem.
 Because the SQLite database lives on a named volume, your data persists — but MCP tokens stored only in the container's memory context (e.g. active sessions) will reset.
 Plan accordingly for deployment workflows.

+> **Gotcha:** Variables in `.env` must also be explicitly declared in the `environment` block of `docker-compose.yml` to reach the container.
+If something works locally but not in Docker, check this first.

 ---